 It is an axiom of Orthodox Christian Spiritual Lifethat the health of the local parish can be inferred from looking at its relationship to nearby monasteries.
 This does not mean that the monastic life is 'more spiritual' than married life or parish life, or 'better', or more 'holy'.
 The proof of this is that there is actually only one 'typicon' or 'rule' for the order of services in the Orthodox Church, which is the same for monasteries as for parishes.
 Monasteries do strive to follow the typicon as fully as possible, usually resulting in 3-6 hours a day being spent in the divine services, sometimes twice as much during Great Lent.

 The monastic call and vocation is seen to be a radical embracing of Christ's words, "Go, sell all that you have and give to the poor, and you will have treasure in heaven, and come, and follow Me" (Mt 19:21).
-The monk or nun takes lifelong vows of chastity, poverty and obedience.
+The monk or nun takes lifelong vows of chastity, poverty, obedience and stability.
 Monastic communities, while made up of those who have renounced the world, open their enclosure to those from the world who seek peace, spiritual counsel, and 'times of refreshing from the Lord'.
 The virtue of Hospitality is taken very seriously by monasteries, which are often known for their inviting guest houses and for feeding their guests.
 One can seek spiritual guidance from the elders or eldresses at a monastery, as well as be renewed through the sacraments of confession and communion.
 Thus the ties of a parish to one or more nearby monasteries often says something about the makeup of the parish, and its overall spiritual tone and vibrancy.

 We are blessed to be within only a few hours drive of four monasteries, with others not much further away.
 Christ the Savior makes an annual parish pilgrimage each summer to one of the women's monasteries listed below, and the men of the parish have made special retreats to the two nearby men's monasteries.
 If you are interested in arranging a personal retreat to a monastery, please contact Fr Steven for suggestions and guidance.